soltean/threadweaver/README.md

-# assertj
+# threadweaver
-Fluent assertions for junit.
+Testing concurrent code.
 You need Java 8 to run this example.